scythemenace/fullstack-learning-project-files/README.md

-# MERN Stack Learning Projects
+# Full Stack Learning Projects

-Welcome to my MERN (MongoDB, Express.js, React, Node.js) stack learning repository!
+Welcome to my full stack learning repository!
 This repository is a collection of mini-projects, experiments, and assignments that I have completed while learning web application development using the MERN stack.
 It serves as both a personal learning journal and a resource for others interested in similar topics.
+Note:- Currently I am exploring the MERN stack due to its flexibility and ease of use for personal projects, but will be diving into other relevant technologies like Laravel(PHP), Golang-HTMX, etc.

 ## Table of Contents